On regular black string spacetimes in nonlinear electrodynamics: Introduction

 Motivated by these theoretical challenges, we systematically investigate the coupling of GR with NED in the context of cylindrical symmetry.
 In its most general formulation, a NED theory is governed by a Lagrangian density $\mathcal{L}(\mathcal{F}, \mathcal{H})$ that depends on both fundamental electromagnetic invariants: $\mathcal{F} = F_{\mu\nu}F^{\mu\nu}$ and the pseudo-invariant $\mathcal{H} = \tilde{F}_{\mu\nu}F^{\mu\nu}$, where $ \tilde{F}_{\mu\nu}=\star F_{\mu\nu}$ denotes the Hodge dual of the Faraday tensor.
 However, to establish a rigorous foundational analysis, this paper restricts itself to the simpler, yet remarkably rich, class of models defined purely by $\mathcal{L} = \mathcal{L}(\mathcal{F})$.

 It is crucial to emphasize that our primary focus is not merely to obtain new exact solutions, but rather to perform a comprehensive, model-independent analysis of the fundamental field equations.
 When dealing with the NED-GR system, one must carefully distinguish between purely electric, magnetic, and dyonic configurations.
 In spherically symmetric scenarios, this general analysis leads to well-known no-go theorems~\cite{Bronnikov2023,Bronnikov:2000vy}, demonstrating that purely electric configurations with a standard Maxwellian weak-field limit inevitably fail to produce a regular center, even if the field's energy is finite.
-In this work, we explicitly demonstrate that these no-go theorems, along with their stringent regularity and asymptotic constraints, continue to strictly hold for the cylindrical topology.
-Finally, as a direct application of this general theoretical framework, we construct and analyze specific analytical black string solutions to test their physical and causal viability.
+An important contribution to the study of cylindrically symmetric configurations in nonlinear electrodynamics was provided by Bronnikov, Shikin and Sibileva \cite{Bronnikov:2003ru}, who established several no-go theorems for regular electric and magnetic fields and discussed the existence of horizonless solitonic solutions.
+In contrast, the present work is devoted to Lemos black-string spacetimes, which possess Anti-de Sitter asymptotics and may contain event horizons.
+Within this framework, we investigate regularity conditions for electrically, magnetically, and dyonically charged configurations, and construct novel analytical black-string solutions, analyzing their physical consistency as well as their causal and dynamical viability.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:main_equations}, we establish the theoretical framework, presenting the main equations and explicitly demonstrating the no-go theorems for cylindrical spacetimes.
 This section includes a detailed analysis of the regularity and asymptotic conditions for magnetic, electric, and dyonic configurations.
 In Sec.~\ref{sec:charged_bs}, as an application of our analysis, we construct specific charged black string solutions, focusing on Euler-Heisenberg electrodynamics (Case I) and Logarithmic electrodynamics (Case II).
 In Sec.~\ref{sec:regular_bs}, we investigate the formation of entirely regular charged black strings, directing our attention to the Bardeen class (Case I) and Hayward class (Case II).
 Section~\ref{sec:causality} is devoted to the analysis of causality and unitarity constraints to ensure the physical validity of the nonlinear models.
 Finally, our conclusions and final remarks are presented in Sec.~\ref{sec:conclusions}.